 Minneapolis is a large city located in the state of Minnesota.
 With a population of 410,939 people and 116 constituent neighborhoods, Minneapolis is the largest community in Minnesota.
-Minneapolis has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Minneapolis was built prior to World War II, making it one of the older and more historic cities in the country.

 Of important note, Minneapolis is also a city of artists.
 Minneapolis has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Minneapolis’s character.

 Also of interest is that Minneapolis has more people living here who work in computers and math than 95% of the places in the US.

 One of the benefits of being a big city like Minneapolis is having a public transportation system, but in Minneapolis the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the bus for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the bus Minneapolis benefits from a reduction in air pollution and traffic.

 The education level of Minneapolis ranks among the highest in the nation.
 Of the 25-and-older adult population in Minneapolis, 47.40% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Minneapolis in 2010 was $32,647, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $130,588 for a family of four.
 However, Minneapolis contains both very wealthy and poor people as well.